-Doppler radar detected a few separate areas of lightning to the south and southwest of Oklahoma City about 8 a.m.
-Central time on Wednesday.
-Sleet and freezing rain were falling across the state, according to observations from radar, airport weather stations and storm spotters.
+Doppler radar detected a few lightning strikes in the Tulsa area in northeastern Oklahoma about 9 a.m.
+Central time on Monday.
+Sleet was falling across the region, according to observations from radar, airport weather stations and storm spotters.

-"While thundersnow is rare, it can be considered even rarer when sleet and freezing rain are accompanied by thunder and lightning," said FOX Weather meteorologist Brian Donegan.
+"While thundersnow is rare, it can be considered even rarer when sleet and freezing rain are accompanied by thunder and lightning," FOX Weather senior digital meteorologist Brian Donegan said.

 He explained that certain atmospheric conditions need to align in order to get sleet or freezing rain instead of snow, and then additional ingredients are required to produce the thunder and lightning.